Help deputies locate endangered 15-year-old girl - NewsBreak

 Lillian Enyeart went missing at around 9 p.m. on Aug.
 12. She was last seen near the corner of East La Salle Street and Querida Drive.

-Enyeart was wearing a light-colored hoodie, blue jeans and a gray backpack.
+Enyeart was wearing a light-colored hoodie, blue jeans and a grey backpack.
 She was also wearing black and blue tennis shoes, black framed glasses and a blue butterfly necklace.

 The missing teen has medication that she needs and is considered endangered.